Christopher Johnson (Canadian football)

-Christopher Johnson (born April 18, 1991) is a former professional Canadian football linebacker and is the linebackers coach for the Toronto Varsity Blues football team of U Sports.
+Christopher Johnson (born April 18, 1991) is a Canadian former professional football linebacker.
+He is the linebackers coach for the Toronto Varsity Blues football team of U Sports.

 Early career

 Johnson played high school football at Pickering High School, where he was an all-star in 2009.
 From 2010 to 2013, he played college football for the Toronto Varsity Blues.
 During his time with the Varsity Blues, he recorded 91 tackles, five sacks, and one interception returned for a touchdown.
 He also played in the CIS East-West Bowl in 2013.

 Professional career

 Hamilton Tiger-Cats

 At the CFL Regional Combine in Toronto, Johnson impressed scouts by recording a time of 4.74 seconds in the 40-yard dash, a vertical jump of 36 inches, and a broad jump of 118 inches.
 All three statistics were bests among the linebackers at the Toronto Combine.
-Johnson was selected by the Hamilton Tiger-Cats in the fifth round of the 2014 CFL Draft with the 44th overall pick.
+Johnson was selected by the Hamilton Tiger-Cats in the fifth round of the 2014 CFL draft with the 44th overall pick.
 He was placed on the practice squad before the start of the regular season.
 Making his CFL debut against the Edmonton Eskimos on September 20, Johnson eventually played in two games with the Tiger-Cats in their 2014 season and recorded two special teams tackles.
 He was re-signed by the Tiger-Cats on March 11, 2015.
 However, he was released during training camp on June 14, 2015.